cosmos/ibc/spec/ics-3-bidirectional-connection-semantics/README.md

 ### Motivation

 The core IBC protocol provides *authorization* and *ordering* semantics for packets: guarantees, respectively, that packets have been committed on the sending blockchain (and according state transitions executed, such as escrowing tokens), and that they have been committed exactly once in a particular order and can be delivered exactly once in that same order.
-The *connection* abstraction, specified in this standard, defines the *authorization* semantics of IBC (ordering semantics are left to [ICS 4: Channel Semantics](../spec/ics-4-channel-semantics)).
+The *connection* abstraction, specified in this standard, defines the *authorization* semantics of IBC (ordering semantics are left to [ICS 4: Channel & Packet Semantics](../spec/ics-4-channel-packet-semantics)).

 ### Definitions

 `ConsensusState`, `Header, and `updateConsensusState` are as defined in [ICS 2: Consensus Requirements](../spec/ics-2-consensus-requirements).

-`AccumulatorProof` and `verify` are as defined in [ICS 23: Cryptographic Accumulator](../spec/ics-23-cryptographic-accumulator).
+`CommitmentProof`, `verifyMembership`, and `verifyNonMembership` are as defined in [ICS 23: Vector Commitments](../spec/ics-23-vector-commitments).

 `Version` and `checkVersion` are as defined in [ICS 6: Connection & Channel Versioning](../spec/ics-6-connection-channel-versioning).